 Worksheet 11: High dynamic range (HDR) environment maps.

 Worksheet 12: BSSRDF, subsurface scattering, single scattering, diffusion.

 Render framework (including VS2013 solution and CMake files).

 OptiX Render framework for the GPU acceleration exercise (Week 2, 2012, available upon request).

 Lorenz-Mie code for computing the scattering properties of participating media (Week 10).

 Glare demo for the exercise about camera and eye models (Week 13).

-Precomputed radiance transfer and high dynamic range (Week 8, 2009)
+Precomputed radiance transfer and high dynamic range (Worksheet 8, 2009)

 This course material was written by Jeppe Revall Frisvad, Associate Professor, DTU Compute, Technical University of Denmark.